KianShepherd/seamless/README.md

 Seamless is a toolchain to go from code -> assembly -> opcodes -> cpu -> output.

 ### Seamless CPU
-The seamless cpu emulator is based off a modified version of the chip-8 insruction set, but made to have more registers and to allow for larger sized variables (64-bits).
+The seamless cpu emulator is based off a modified version of the chip-8 instruction set, but made to have more registers and to allow for larger sized values (64-bits).

 ### Seamless SASM compiler
 The SASM compiler compiles SASM(Simple-Assembly) files into the opcodes that the CPU emulator will later use to run the program.